 We did have some minor issues with the bag during our travels – the first was when a few screws fell out of one of the handles a couple of months into our trip.
 We contacted Eagle Creek letting them know we weren’t going to be back in the US anytime soon, and they were able to ship some replacements to a friend in the US who was coming to meet with us.
 Then, after a full year of travel and really putting the bag through the wringer, one of the bearings broke in the wheel in our last month of travel, and when we returned, Eagle Creek replaced the wheel housing free of charge and no questions asked!
 Eagle Creek’s customer service is top notch and it’s safe to say we’re huge fans of the brand (this isn’t a sponsored post either, just our honest opinion!
 But, hi Eagle Creek, we are totally open to being sponsored! :)) After completing extended travel through 25 countries over 13 months, we’re happy to say this luggage was the right pick for us, and we will continue to use it on any future extended trips.

-Eagle Creek has updated the Switchback since we purchased ours, now called the Switchback International Carry-on, and appears to be even more durable and lightweight, with even more features!
-If you’re looking for a bag for extended travel, we’d highly recommend the Switchback series, or just Eagle Creek bags in general.
+Eagle Creek has discontinued the Switchback since we purchased ours, but have a few hybrid luggage options available.
+If you’re looking for a bag for extended travel, we’d highly recommend checking out Eagle Creek bags!